raymonduchen/CarND-P4-Advanced-Lane-Lines/README.md

 ## Description

-**This my 4th project result of Udacity self-driving car nanodegree (CarND).
+**This my 4th project result of Udacity self-driving car nanodegree (CarND) term 1.
 It required to develop a robust software pipeline to indentify the lane boundaries, calculate curvature of radius of lane and estimate vehicle center offset with respect to lane center in a video.**

 * Udacity self-driving car nanodegree (CarND) :